Diamonds Scale: The Role of Precisa and Diamond Weighing

 - Commercial jewellers are legally required to weigh jewellery when buying or selling products

-- A precise jewellery weighing scale ensures that prices for jewellery are in line with the market price and are not being sold too cheaply.
+- A precise jewellery scale ensures that prices for jewellery are in line with the market price and are not being sold too cheaply.

 - Throughout the jewellery-making process, all components must be inspected and weighed to ensure the specifications are met for the final product1